zdebruine/CSFmatrix/README.md

 # Compressed Sparse Fiber Matrix

-CSF Matrix is a new read-only sparse matrix class optimized for sparse-dense computation in cases where non-zero values are highly redundant.
+CSF Matrix is a read-only sparse matrix class optimized for sparse-dense computation in cases where non-zero values are highly redundant.
 For such cases, sparse fiber storage can reduce memory footprint by up to 50% compared to standard sparse compression.
-CSF also enables new ways to easily compress integer sizes.
+CSF also increases the ability to further compress index arrays within each fiber.

 ## What is CSF?